-Utilizing a variety of vibrant colors in a myriad of varied, small geometric shapes, Chuck Close creates a startlingly lifelike portrayal of his subject of fellow artist James Siena.
-James appears as if staring the viewer straight in the eye; he is fearless and slightly confrontational, eager to address the viewer's gaze head on.
-Close masters the ability to create a cohesive whole while still allowing the viewer to witness the small components from which his subject in entirety is constructed, creating a stunning piece that encourages the viewer to observe the piece both up close and far away.
+Utilizing a variety of vibrant colors in a myriad of varied, small geometric shapes, Chuck Close created a startlingly lifelike portrayal of his subject of fellow artist, James Siena.
+James appears as if staring the viewer straight in the eye; he is fearless and slightly confrontational, eager to address the viewer's gaze head-on.
+Close mastered the ability to create a cohesive whole while still allowing the viewer to witness the small components from which his subject in entirety is constructed, creating a stunning piece that encourages the viewer to observe the piece both up close and far away.

-Created in 2004, this screen print in colors is hand-signed by Chuck Close in pencil in the lower margin and numbered from the edition of 80 in pencil in the lower margin.
-The work is floated in a white-washed maple frame.
-James is part of the permanent collection at the Whitney Museum in New York and the San Francisco Museum of Modern Art.
+Created in 2004, this screen print in color is hand-signed by Chuck Close in pencil in the lower margin and numbered from the edition of 80 in pencil in the lower margin.
+James is part of the permanent collection at the Whitney Museum and the San Francisco Museum of Modern Art.